tabletoptools/Hawthorne-Docs/hawthorne/homebrew.md

 While holding this staff and casting a spell that restores Hit Points to multiple targets, you may use your reaction to spend 2 charges to add an extra 1d4 Hit Points of healing to each target of that spell.

 This staff regains 1d4+2 charges each dawn.
 If the last charge is expended, roll a d20.
 One a 1, the staff disappears into motes of light, destroying it.

 ***

+## Weapon of Slaughter
+**Weapon (any melee)**
+*T2*

+When you reduce a creature to 0 hit points with this weapon, you may use a bonus action to move up to your speed toward another hostile creature that you can see.
+Your next attack with this weapon has advantage.

+***